ATHENS HILLS CSA

 THE COMBO CORNER

+The fruit share begins in mid-July.
+This is where to find the varieties that will be included.
 The bread from The Village Bakery and Café is Country Wheat made with 100% whole wheat Prairie Gold flour.
 It’s rich, rustic and heartily delicious!

 The cheese from Integration Acres is Alexander, a natural rind tomme made from raw goat's milk.
 Aged for well over six months, it's a salty snacking cheese, or a perfect stand-in for Parmesan when grated on spaghetti.